The Value of Time

 Often, experienced options traders will day trade weekly options contracts in order to build “free positions.”
 Essentially, these positions aren’t free, but are comprised of 100% profits rather than being paid for with direct capital.
 “Freebies” are much easier to let ride in lotto-style scenarios, and are in some cases considered “risk-free.”

 A well-known strategy using this technique is to day trade your way into an earnings announcement.
 Day trade weeklys for any charts or names you want.
 With the profit from those trades, roll them into a “free position” prior to an earnings report.
 Do this very near (or on) expiration Friday, and gamma sensitivity is compounded.
 As shown on the time decay graphic above, the total percentage of premium remaining on or near expiration is at it’s lowest point, meaning the cost of the OTM options contract will be dirt cheap (as the odds of it ending ITM is significantly lower at this point).
 If it goes your way (Friday ramp/pull), it could be an enormous gain.
 While the upside potential is huge when buying these contracts, your risk is always limited to your total investment.
 In other words, you could risk a $500 loss (total investment), but in best case scenarios see potential gains of $5000+ (1000%+).
-In extreme (and rare) cases, gains of 10,000% or more are possible… which would return $50,000 on your meager $500 “lotto” play… that in the end, costs you 0% of your capital.
+In extreme (and VERY rare) cases, gains of 10,000% or more are possible… which would return a whopping $50,000 on your meager $500 “lotto” play… that in the end, costs you 0% of your capital.

 Lower Risk, Better Safe Than Sorry